TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 # Discussion of Standards that will Influence the Design Process

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The design of the CIRCE system is built on well-established standards and best practices that ensure safety, reliability, and environmental responsibility, all while meeting the tough challenges of contested operational areas.
+The design of the CIRCE system is built on well-established standards and best practices that ensure safety, reliability, and environmental responsibility, all while meeting the tough challenges of contested operational areas.
 Our team reviewed military, industrial, and environmental guidelines to shape every design decision.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Military standards such as MIL-STD-882 have set a high bar for reliability of system safety and risk management[Connor 2].
+Military standards such as MIL-STD-882 have set a high bar for reliability of system safety and risk management[2].
 This standard has led us to include thorough testing, validation, and fail-safe mechanisms so that even under unpredictable battlefield conditions, the system performs reliably, a must when human lives are on the line.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The team also looked to IEEE standards for guidance in telecommunications and robotics.
-The IEEE 802 series provided valuable insight in selecting the appropriate hardware and communication protocols to ensure steady data flow, even in frequency-contested environments [Connor 1].
+The team also looked to IEEE standards for guidance in telecommunications and robotics.
+The IEEE 802 series provided valuable insight in selecting the appropriate hardware and communication protocols to ensure steady data flow, even in frequency-contested environments [1].
 Additionally, recommendations from the IEEE Robotics and Automation Society informed the design of navigation and control systems, enabling the robot to follow its path accurately, even in the absence of traditional GPS signals.

 ---

 # Taking into Account Constraints

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The mechanical design takes into account industry best practices for cable installation, such as maintaining proper tension, curvature, and strain relief to prevent damage to the cable and ensure longevity.
+The mechanical design takes into account industry best practices for cable installation, such as maintaining proper tension, curvature, and strain relief to prevent damage to the cable and ensure longevity.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The mechanical design also takes into account the requirement to switch out Ethernet cable reels in under 2 minutes, which is driven by the need to minimize exposure time in contested zones, balancing operational efficiency with safety.
+The mechanical design also takes into account the requirement to switch out Ethernet cable reels in under 2 minutes, which is driven by the need to minimize exposure time in contested zones, balancing operational efficiency with safety.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The robot must operate in contested environments, where radio frequency communications are unreliable.
+The robot must operate in contested environments, where radio frequency communications are unreliable.
 The design requires the use of hardline Ethernet for command and control.
 This change ensures stable and secure data transfer even when the area is heavily contested, reducing risks to personnel by avoiding the need for them to expose themselves to danger.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The CIRCE system is designed to operate even when GPS signals are unavailable.
+The CIRCE system is designed to operate even when GPS signals are unavailable.
 The design features a GPS-denial simulation switch and employs LiDAR for navigation, providing a reliable alternative to GPS.
 This LiDAR-based approach, along with other redundant navigation systems, enables the robot to follow preplanned paths accurately, ensuring that the asset remains under control and its operations stay safe despite the challenges posed by its environment.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Power management is another critical aspect.
+Power management is another critical aspect.
 With a minimum operation time of 20 minutes on an independent power source, the system ensures that there is enough battery life to safely complete tasks or retreat from hazardous situations, thereby protecting both the equipment and the operators.

 ---